 A: If you live in a state that offers PIP insurance then you need to ask your car accident Doctor if you qualify.
 Your Doctor will be able to help you with the process, or recommend an Attorney who can help.
 You must also check the maximum time for treatment after an accident.
 Many states require treatment within 14 days of the accident or you waive your PIP benefits.

 Q: What if I can’t see a Doctor due to not having any money?

-A: If you are seriously injured in an auto accident GO TO THE HOSPITAL IMMEDIATELY!
-And if you have Personal Injury Protection (PIP), then the hospital will simply bill your car insurance directly.
+A: GO TO THE HOSPITAL IMMEDIATELY!
+If you are seriously hurt in an auto accident.
+And, if you have Personal Injury Protection (PIP), then the hospital will simply file on your car insurance directly.
 You may also be entitled to PIP or Med Pay benefits from the car you were either riding in as a passenger or hit by as a pedestrian.